EnterpriseDB/postgres-deployment/terraform/aws/README.md

   ![Removed Created AWS Resources](../../demos/AWS_PEM_destroy.gif)

 ### Manual Configurations
 * The steps below are for reference in case there is a desire to perform configurations manually.
-The steps are in listed and described in their execution order and arelocated in the ```lib_sh``` directory:
+The steps are in listed and described in their execution order and are located in the ```lib_sh``` directory:
   * keygen.sh - Removes and creates the SSH Keys
   ![Generate SSH Keys](../../demos/AWS_SSHKey_Generation.gif)
   * aws-cli.sh - Installs AWS CLI and initiates the AWS Credentials Configuration